ampas/CLF/python/README.md

 Would be nice to have
 ---------------------

+- An implementation of tetrahedral interpolation for 3D LUTs
+- Interpolation support for 1D LUTs that use the 'halfDomain' flag
+- An efficient implementation of the IndexMap lookup using a 'halfDomain' 1D LUT under the hood
 - An 'inverse' style for ProcessNodes such as LUT1D, Matrix, Range, ASC CDL.

 Thanks
 ------